SpoonX/aurelia-authentication/doc/baseConfig.md

 clientSecret = null;
 // The property from which to get the refresh token after a successful token refresh refreshTokenProp = 'refresh_token';
+// The property name used to send the existing token when refreshing `{ "refreshTokenSubmitProp": '...' }` refreshTokenSubmitProp = 'refresh_token';

 // If the property defined by `refreshTokenProp` is an object:
 // -----------------------------------------------------------